yashasvini121/predictive-calc/.github/ISSUE_TEMPLATE/feature_request.md

 **To be Mentioned while taking the issue**:
 - Full name:
 - What is your participant role? <!-- (Mention the Open Source Program name.
 Eg. GSSOC, SSOC, Hacktoberfest, etc.) -->

+> **Note:** Ensure your code aligns with the existing project structure before submitting.